 - If you adopt the approach of adding a signature to a URL, the authorized data is exposed on the Internet before the authorization period expires.
-Please assess the usage risks in advance.
+We recommend that you must assess the usage risks in advance.

 - The PUT and GET requests both support adding a signature in a URL.

 - When a signature is added to a URL, the sequence of Signature, Expires, and AccessKeyId can be swapped.
-If one or more Signature, Expires, or AccessKeyId parameter are missing, the error 403 Forbidden is returned.
+If one or more Signature, Expires, or AccessKeyId parameter is missing, the error 403 Forbidden is returned.
 Error code: AccessDenied.

 - If the current access time is later than the Expires time set in the request or the format of Expires is incorrect, the 403 Forbidden error message is returned with the error code: AccessDenied.

 - If the URL includes one or more Signature, Expires, or AccessKeyId parameter and the header also includes signature information, the error 400 Bad Request is returned.
 Error code: InvalidArgument.